quantopian/zipline/docs/source/install.rst

 these reasons, many developers choose to install and use a separate Python installation.
-The `Hitchhiker's Guide to Python`_ provides an excellent guide to `Installing Python on OSX <http://docs.python-guide.org/en/latest/>`_, which explains how to install Python with the [Homebrew](http://brew.sh/) package manager.
+The `Hitchhiker's Guide to Python`_ provides an excellent guide to `Installing Python on OSX <http://docs.python-guide.org/en/latest/>`_, which explains how to install Python with the `Homebrew`_ manager.

 Assuming you've installed Python with Homebrew, you'll also likely need the following brew packages: